Why People Love to Visit Charleston in the Spring

 ISO 125 70mm f/11 1/25 sec

-People love to visit Magnolia Cemetary for many reasons.
-Ghost tour enthusiasts go there for the “Spirits of Magnolia Cemetary Tour.”
+Magnolia Cemetery draws visitors for many reasons.
+Ghost enthusiasts go there for the “Spirits of Magnolia Cemetery Tour.”
 History buffs go there to see the magnificent tombstones of notable interments.
 Others go there to contemplate the elegant surroundings.
-But photographers go there for beautiful compositions.
+Photographers go to Magnolia Cemetery for beautiful compositions.

 Charleston in the Spring